-While this mandel bread recipe is technically kosher for Passover, it’s one that is requested all year long around here.
-Similar to biscotti, mandel bread is a twice baked crunchy cookie that has been passed from friends and family and back again.
+Th mandel bread recipe is kosher for Passover AND requested all year long at our house!
+Similar to biscotti, tmandel bread is a twice baked crunchy cookie.
 Made in one bowl with simple ingredients, it’s sure to become your go to Passover treat.

 “This post may contain affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link.”

-This mandel bread recipe is just so easy and that’s the best thing about it (other than it tasting delicious, of course).
-One bowl and a hand mixer is all you need to make this recipe perfection.
+This mandel bread recipe is just so easy to make.
+One bowl and a hand mixer is all you need to make this recipe.
 Some Passover recipes are fussy and don’t work consistently, but this recipe works every time.

 The ingredients in this recipe are also simple.
 Potato starch and cake meal are staples in the Passover pantry and the other few ingredients are regular pantry staples.
 It takes just 5 minutes to put together the batter.